 If the page title is very long we don't add the city info.

-Resident Advisor events are a good ressource to find out about dates and clubs.
-But be careful with the city of a club!
+Resident Advisor events are a good ressource to find out about dates and venues.
+But be careful with the city of a venue!

 Every country is seperated into regions.
 These are big cities and areas.
 If a city is not big enough to be an own region, the next near big city or area will be credited on the event page.